moisestech/deep-learning-js/Part-2-Intro-TF-JS/2_setup-linear-regress/2-1-predict-duration-ts-js-download/2-1-2-code-list-console-interactions.md

 # Console Interact
-## 2.1.2 A note on code listing and console interactions
+## 2.1.2.
+A note on code listings and console interactions
 ---
 from [[_2-1-predict-duration-download-ts-js]]